ewadrygalska/maximromanov.github.io/3_althurayya.md

 	</a>
 </figure>

-This is our first usable demo of **al-Ṯhurayyā Gazetteer**.
+This is our first usable demo of **al-Ṯurayyā Gazetteer**.
 Currently it includes over 2,000 toponyms and almost as many route sections georeferenced from Georgette Cornu’s *Atlas du monde arabo-islamique à l'époque classique: IXe-Xe siècles* (Leiden: Brill, 1983).
 The gazetteer is searchable (upper left corner), although English equivalents are not yet included; in other words, look for Dimashq/دمشق, not Damascus.

 ## Blog posts on major milestones of the project: